 Apple Music doesn’t arrive until June 30, but there are already some serious issues bubbling up for independent labels.
 They’re concerned that Apple’s three-month free trial plans will deprive them of much-needed revenue.

 Andy Heath, chairman of UK Music, the industry lobbying group, claims that no British indie labels have agreed to Apple’s term because they “will literally put people out of business.”

-The main reson for this is that Apple continues to stick to its guns in wanting the smaller independent labels to forgo rights to any revenue revenue during the free trial period.
+The main reason for this is that Apple continues to stick to its guns.
+The smaller independent labels to forgo rights to any revenue during the free trial period.

 Another unnamed record label executive told trade site Music Business Worldwide (MBW) that while labels have helped with free trials “when streaming services are not established…this is Apple with hundreds of millions of customer credit card details.”

 The same site reports that Apple is attempting to strike deals with labels individually to get around the issue.
 If it fails there could be some significant gaps in the repertoire available on Apple Music’s catalog.

 While the term “indie” can conjure up images of three people in a small office trying to shift boxes and boxes of unsold vinyl, the reality is that independent labels are home to some major acts.

 The CEO of the Association of Independent Music (AIM) in the UK, has sent a memo to all of its members raising concerns about the deal.

 “However, the speed at which Apple has introduced their plans and its lack of consultation with the independent music sector over deal terms (despite what Jimmy Iovine might claim) has left us with the uneasy feeling that independents are being railroaded into an agreement that could have serious short-term consequences for our members’ interests.”